 In the movies, women all tend to deliver the same way: Lying on their back.

-But Dr. Patil says many positions can work, and which one is best depends on a mom’s preferences.
+Although that's common, many positions can work, and which one is best for you will depend on your preferences.

 5. You’ll Need to Choose Between a Cut or Tearing